ajhay81/game-dev/README.md

 ## Acknowledgements

- - Follow and subscribe contributors for this project [GT Coding](https://youtu.be/p5XWFVt9tY8?si=oczwjPUGSiT0rr4K)
+ - Special thanks for GT Coding for this lesson, please follow and subscribe contributors for this project [GT Coding](https://youtu.be/p5XWFVt9tY8?si=oczwjPUGSiT0rr4K)